-The deception that the woman from Timnah showed Samson should have made him wary of the women of that land, but he didn’t learn his lesson and eventually Delilah found his weakness and exploited it for her own benefit, leading to his demise.
+The deception of the woman from Timnah should have made Samson wary of the women of that land, but he didn’t learn his lesson and eventually Delilah found his weakness and exploited it for her own benefit, leading to his demise.

 1 Kings 19:1-3 “And Ahab told Jezebel all that Elijah had done, also how he had executed all the prophets with the sword.
 Then Jezebel sent a messenger to Elijah, saying, “So let the gods do to me, and more also, if I do not make your life as the life of one of them by tomorrow about this time.”
 And when he saw that, he arose and ran for his life, and went to Beersheba, which belongs to Judah, and left his servant there.”

 There was a time when God performed one of the greatest demonstrations of power through the prophet Elijah.
-Elijah had thought that all of the land had turned to Baal worship and yet Elijah stood firm, challenging the powers that be and demonstrating to the people that the Lord alone is God, the Lord honored his faith and rained down fire from heaven upon the altar.
-It was a moment of profound strength that must have been very fulfilling to Elijah.
-Watching the people execute all of those false prophets who had been leading them astray, you would have thought this would be a great victory for this man of God.
+Elijah had thought that all of the people had turned to Baal worship and that he alone had stood firm, challenging the powers that be and declaring to the people how the Lord alone is God, the Lord honored his faith and rained down fire from heaven upon the altar.
+It was a moment of profound strength of faith that Elijah exhibited when confronting the 400 prophets of Baal.
+Once the people executed all of the false prophets who had been leading them astray, you would have thought this would be a great victory for this man of God.

-Immediately after this momentous occasion, we see a let down of his guard.
-Jezebel, the evil ruler who continually manipulated Ahab into a puppet type role had proclaimed an edict that was meant to destroy Elijah.
+Immediately after this momentous occasion, Elijah let down his guard.
+Jezebel, the evil ruler who continually manipulated Ahab into a puppet type role had proclaimed an edict meant to destroy Elijah.
 Fear overcame Elijah and the prophet who had just recently demonstrated such strength suddenly became weak.

-How could Elijah move from such victory into a position of defeat so quickly?
+How could Elijah move from such incredible victory into a position of defeat so quickly?

 He took his eyes off the source of his strength.

-I’ve had times in my life where I came through an incredible victory where God taught me to trust Him during an intense trial and He proved Himself faithful yet once again.
+There have been many times in my life when I came through what seemed like an incredible victory and God taught me to trust Him through a fiery trial while proving Himself faithful.
 After the trial, I remember thinking how nice it was to finally have peace and I began to compromise my position by allowing fear to slowly creep in and eventually dominate me once again.
-I thought that if I just compromised a little, I wouldn’t have to go through that intense trial again, even through the Lord guided me through it, I made myself vulnerable by acting like it was up to me to maintain the peace that was gained.
+I thought that if I only compromised a little, I wouldn’t have to go through that intense trial once again.
+Even through the Lord proved Himself faithful, I made myself vulnerable by acting like it was up to me to maintain the peace that was gained.

 I had taken my eyes off the source of my deliverance and placed them on myself.
 My victory was nothing like Elijah’s, but in a small way I understood the reason for his quick descent into weakness.

-After major spiritual battles, it is easy to just let down the guard.
+After major spiritual battles, it is easy to let down your guard.
 Thinking the battle is over, we celebrate our victory, not realizing the enemy is still at hand.
 Satan doesn’t slink into a hole after he loses, he simply looks for another opportunity to exploit our human vulnerabilities.

 Hebrews 3:12-14 “Beware, brethren, lest there be in any of you an evil heart of unbelief in departing from the living God; but exhort one another daily, while it is called “Today,” lest any of you be hardened through the deceitfulness of sin.
 For we have become partakers of Christ if we hold the beginning of our confidence steadfast to the end”

-How can we be accused of unbelief, especially after we just destroyed a thousand Philistines or had 500 prophets of Baal executed?
+How can God’s people be accused of unbelief, especially after they just destroyed a thousand Philistines or had 400 prophets of Baal executed?

-Our belief in God’s all sustaining power is one that moves from one test to the next, one victory to the next victory.
-We can’t rest on our past laurels or hope that we won’t be attacked soon after a particular battle.
-With each trial we come through, the Lord leads us to the next one, as if to say “I’m still working on you”. “you haven’t reach the end yet”.
+True belief in God’s all sustaining power is one that moves from one test to the next, one victory to the next victory.
+God’s people can’t rest on past laurels or hope that they won’t be attacked soon after a particular battle.
+With each victory through trial, the Lord leads on to the next one, as if to say “I’m still working on you, you haven’t reached the end yet”.

-The enemy recognizes your strength and knows that a full frontal attack is not an option so he attempts to outflank you, come from the side and catch you by surprise.
+The enemy knows where your strength lies and recognizes that a full frontal attack is not an option so he often attempts to outflank you, coming from the side and catching you by surprise.

 1 Peter 5:6-8 “Therefore humble yourselves under the mighty hand of God, that He may exalt you in due time, casting all your care upon Him, for He cares for you.
 Be sober, be vigilant; because your adversary the devil walks about like a roaring lion, seeking whom he may devour.”

 The Lord has a purpose for these trials.
-The Lord made visible the woman in Timnah, that He might draw Samson out and bring judgement upon that people.
+The Lord made visible the woman in Timnah, that He might draw Samson out and bring judgement upon the people.
 The Lord met Elijah at the cave, reminding him that He had everything under control, that he wasn’t alone and that His purposes would be fulfilled.
 When Peter stepped out of the boat, the Lord was there to give him strength, even when he took his eyes off the Messiah the Lord lifted him up.

 1 Peter 5:10 “But may the God of all grace, who called us to His eternal glory by Christ Jesus, after you have suffered a while, perfect, establish, strengthen, and settle you.